Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Introduction

-\paragraph{Contributions.} As a summary, the major contributions of this work can be highlighted as follows: \begin{itemize}[leftmargin=*] \item \textbf{Identifying two key sources of inefficiency.} We identified two key sources that cause inefficiencies in training diffusion models across various time step: (i) a significant variation in the requirement of model capacity, and (ii) the gradient dissimilarity.
-As such, using a unified network cannot meet with the changing requirement at different time steps. \item \textbf{A new multi-stage framework.} We introduced a new multi-stage architecture, illustrated in \cref{fig:arch} (c).
-We tackle these two sources of inefficiency by segmenting the time interval into multiple stages, where we employ customized multi-decoder U-net architectures that blends time-dependent models with a universally shared encoder. \item \textbf{Improved training and sampling efficiency.} With comparable computational resources for unconditional image generation, we demonstrate that our multi-stage approach improves the Fréchet Inception Distance (FID) score for all SOTA methods.
+\paragraph{Contributions.} As a summary, the major contributions of this work can be highlighted as follows: \begin{itemize}[leftmargin=*] \item \textbf{Identifying two key sources of inefficiency.} We identified two key sources that cause inefficiencies in training diffusion models across various time step: (1) a significant variation in the requirement of model capacity, and (2) the gradient dissimilarity.
+As such, using a unified network cannot meet with the changing requirement at different time steps. \item \textbf{A new multi-stage framework.} We introduced a new multi-stage architecture, illustrated in \Cref{fig:arch} (c).
+We tackle the challenges by segmenting the time interval into multiple stages, where we employ customized multi-decoder U-net architectures that blends time-dependent models with a universally shared encoder. \item \textbf{Improved training and sampling efficiency.} With comparable computational resources for unconditional image generation, we demonstrate that our multi-stage approach improves the Fréchet Inception Distance (FID) score for all SOTA methods.
 For example, on CIFAR-10 dataset \cite{krizhevsky2009learning}, our method improves the FID for DPM-Solver \cite{lu2022dpm} from 2.84 to \textbf{2.37}, and it improves the FID for EDM \cite{karras2022elucidating} from 2.05 (our training result) to \textbf{1.96}.
-Moreover, on the CelebA dataset \cite{liu2015faceattributes}, while maintaining a similar generation quality, our approach significantly reduces the required training FLOPS of EDM by \textbf{82\%} and the Latent Diffusion Model (LDM) \cite{rombach2022high} by \textbf{30\%}. \end{itemize}
+Moreover, on the CelebA dataset \cite{liu2015faceattributes}, our approach significantly reduces the training computation of both EDM to \textbf{82\%} and the Latent Diffusion Model (LDM) \cite{rombach2022high} to \textbf{30\%} for obtaining a similar quality of generation. \end{itemize}

-\paragraph{Organization.} In \cref{sec:related_work}, we provide preliminaries and an overview of related literatures.
-In \cref{sec:analysis}, we present our observations and analysis that motivated the proposed multistage framework, justifying its development.
-In \cref{sec:multistage_framework}, we describe our proposed multistage framework for diffusion models, outlining the two core components.
-Finally, in \cref{sec:experiments}, we provide the results from our numerical experiments that validate the effectiveness of the proposed multistage approach.
+\paragraph{Organization.} In \Cref{sec:related_work}, we provide an overview of relevant literature to distinguish us from previous works.
+In \Cref{sec:multistage_framework}, we describe our proposed multistage framework for diffusion modeling, delineating the two core components.
+In \Cref{sec:analysis}, we present our observations and analysis that motivated the proposed multistage framework, justifying its development.
+Finally, in \Cref{sec:experiments}, we provide the results from our numerical experiments that validate the effectiveness of the proposed multistage approach.